Nassim Boujellab

-Nassim Boujellab (نسيم بوجلاب; born 20 June 1999) is a professional footballer who plays as a midfielder for TSV Havelse.
+Nassim Boujellab (نسيم بوجلاب; born 20 June 1999) is a professional footballer who plays as a midfielder for Jahn Regensburg.
 Born in Germany, Boujellab represents the Morocco national team.

 Club career

 Schalke 04

 Boujellab made his professional debut for Schalke 04 in the Bundesliga on 31 March 2019, coming on as a substitute in the 79th minute for Suat Serdar in the 1–0 away win against Hannover 96.

 FC Ingolstadt (loan)

 On 25 July 2021, he joined 2.
 Bundesliga club FC Ingolstadt on a one-year loan deal.
 On 23 January 2022, his loan contract with Ingolstadt was terminated with immediate effect because, according to the club, he "repeatedly violated internal club and team rules and regulations".

 HJK (loan)

 On 1 March 2022, Boujellab joined HJK in Finland on loan.
 He became temporarily ineligible to play for HJK early in July 2022, as HJK originally acquired him on a "sub-loan" from FC Ingolstadt, who earlier loaned him from Schalke until 30 June 2022.
 When that date was reached, his rights automatically reverted to Schalke and Schalke could only transfer him back on loan to HJK when the international transfer window re-opened on 13 July.